 How to spend your bank holidays wisely

-2022 is a bumper year for bank holidays, and a few of them are just around the corner.
+2023 is a good year for bank holidays, and a few of them are just around the corner.
 If you're looking for ways to spend them wisely, we have some fantastic ideas for you.

 A trip to the isle of Gigha is perfect for a short break or a day trip with a difference.
 The most southerly of the Hebrides, it's just a 20-minute ferry journey from Tayinloan on Kintyre.
 There's plenty to draw you into this wee slice of paradise, including the island's beautiful 'twin beaches' at the north end of the island - fine white sands, clear turquoise waters and a beautiful view out to Jura.
 Gigha also offers some of the best food on the west coast - beautiful produce with a glorious backdrop.
 Make sure you try the Smoked Gigha Halibut, reared on the island and ice cream from the Wee Isle Dairy.
 Devine.

 The Firth of Clyde boasts many shorter ferry trips - taking in Arran, Bute, Cumbrae and Cowal.
 Choose between them for a perfect day trip or build an itinerary to take you around the entire area, hopping from one island to another, over a longer break.